msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ## What this means for privacy compliance teams

-A successful deletion response does not prove that personal data has stopped being processing across systems with deletion expectations.
+A successful deletion response does not prove that personal data has stopped being processed across systems with deletion expectations.

 Organizations need to understand how personal data subject to deletion can continue to propagate across their systems.
 They should enforce containment controls in systems with legitimate retention exceptions, and build verification mechanisms that test both successful deletion and reintroduction of previously deleted data.